GoogleCloudPlatform/gcpdiag/website/content/en/runbook/steps/dataflow/job-state.md

 ### Failure Reason

-  Job State for job {job_id} is Failed.
+  Job state for job {job_id} is Failed.

 ### Failure Remediation

-  Check Dataflow Monitoring Interface for the specific error, and find the error among common errors here[1] to resolve the job errors.
+  Refer to the Dataflow Monitoring Interface for the specific error.
+  Refer to the common errors documentation [1] to resolve the job errors.

   [1] <https://cloud.google.com/dataflow/docs/guides/common-errors#pipeline_errors>

 ### Success Reason

-   Job State is successfully {state}
+   The Dataflow job state is {state}.